 My name is Heather Hoyt.

-I am mother of three children, a girl and two boys, and a member of The Church of Jesus Christ of Latter-day Saints.
+I am mother of four children and a member of The Church of Jesus Christ of Latter-day Saints.
 I grew up in Utah and I am now living in Wyoming where my husband, Dillon, works as a park manager.

 Some things about me:

 - I also love family history.
 I even have a family history website, walkerboot.com.

 - I write.
 Growing up, I first wrote poetry, then short stories, then novels.
 I’ve written six or seven novels in varying degrees of finished.
 I’m currently working on a nonfiction book as well.
 I majored in English in college (and added on philosophy as another major just for fun).